 There is one caveat on using the utility eepromw.
-The Shelf Manager must not be running when the SEEPROM is updated, because the Shelf Manager can change the IC multiplexer settings trying to access an IC device behind the multiplexer while the update is in progress.
+The Shelf Manager must not be running when the SEEPROM is updated, because the Shelf Manager can change the I2C multiplexer settings trying to access an I2C device behind the multiplexer while the update is in progress.
 This will cause the update to fail with high probability.

 There are several ways to ensure that the Shelf Manager is not running on the ShMM.
-One is to turn off automatic start of the Shelf Manager by setting the U-Boot variable start\rc2\daemons to n.
+One is to turn off automatic start of the Shelf Manager by setting the U-Boot variable start_rc2_daemons to n.
 The other way is to terminate the Shelf Manager using the command clia terminate.

-On some shelves, access to Shelf FRU SEEPROMs is also guarded by the ACTIVE# signal on the ShMM.
-In that case, make sure before running eepromw that the CPLD control word has the following bits set:
+On some shelves, access to Shelf FRU Information SEEPROMs is also guarded by the ACTIVE# signal on the ShMM.
+In that case, make sure before running eepromw that the Hardware Redundancy Interface flags "Local Healthy" and "Active" are set for the local ShMM.